OpenTreeOfLife/opentree/deploy/README.md

 Set its file permissions to 600.

 If running the API, put the private key for the github account somewhere (e.g. in ~/.ssh/opentree/), so that the API can push changes to study files out to github.

+To support secure (HTTPS) web connections, put the private keyfile on the server.
+Our Apache config currently expects to find this at /etc/ssl/private/opentreeoflife.org.key

 Create one configuration file for each server.
 A configuration is just a shell script that sets some variables.
 See sample.config in this directory for documentation on how to prepare a configuration file.